GarettKaube/U.S-Monetary-Policy-Forecasting-LSTM/README.md

 Model development is contained in the notebook while "src/" folder contains code for the FastAPI endpoint.

 A Dockerfile is also available so the FastAPI endpoint can be run in a container.
-A Dockerfile and docker compose is also available for setting up a MLflow server in Docker.
+A Dockerfile and Docker compose is also available for setting up a MLflow server in Docker.

 **Notes**: